andrey-star/step-portfolio/README.md

+# Google Student Training in Engineering Program

-This repo contains Andrey Starodubtsev's portfolio and STEP projects.
+This repo contains Andrey's portfolio and STEP projects.